Why I Wrote This Guide

 - Book a real appointment on your phone — Not on your laptop in the office.
 On your phone, over 4G, the way your customers will actually use it.
 Is it fast?
 Is it obvious?
 Could your nan figure it out?

 - Pay a test deposit — Does the amount show up correctly in pounds?
+Does Apple Pay or Google Pay work?
 Does the confirmation email look professional?
 Does the money actually land in your Stripe account?

 - Check the SMS reminder — Set up a booking for tomorrow, use your own phone number, and see if the reminder text arrives.
 Check the content — does it include the right date, time, and service?